hfboyce/tableau_course/lessons/tableau1.md

 ### Bubble

-To answer the same question we could also have done a bubble chart.
+To answer the same question, we could also have done a bubble chart.

 **Step by Step Instructions**